stemmlerjs/UnitGraphTS/README.md

 ## About

-UnitGraph is MIT licenced, so have fun with it!
+UnitGraphTypescript is MIT licenced, so have fun with it!

-Reach me on Twitter, [@keithwhor](http://twitter.com/keithwhor).

-Check out my personal website [keithwhor.com](http://keithwhor.com).
+Thank you to the original author, Keith Horwood @ [@keithwhor](http://twitter.com/keithwhor) for putting together the original version of this useful library.